adesai-24/HackIllinois_Repo/README.md

 ## Project Description

-This project is a robotic platform that leverages computer vision (CV) and PID control to interact with animals in a novel way.
+This project is a robotic platform that leverages computer vision (CV) to interact with animals in a novel way.
 The robot uses a camera and CV algorithms to detect specific animals (like sheep) by identifying their unique features.
-Once a target animal is identified, the robot calculates its position relative to the camera frame, adjusts its orientation using a PID-based turning control, and ultimately plays a specially chosen frequency.
+Once a target animal is identified, the robot calculates its position relative to the camera frame, adjusts its orientation using a variety of sensors, and ultimately plays a specially chosen frequency.
 The goal is for the sound frequency to evoke a reaction in the target animal species, offering potential applications in animal behavior studies or livestock management.

 ---